hypo69/hypo/pytest/gemini/src/endpoints/advertisement/facebook/scenarios/switch_account.md

 - **Replace Placeholders:** Ensure `MOCK_LOCATOR_PATH` correctly points to the expected `post_message.json` file in your project structure (or modify `mock_j_loads_ns` to load from a hardcoded dictionary).
 Critically, this means you will likely need to adjust `import src.gs as gs` to point to the correct `gs` module in your project structure.

-This revised solution provides a much more complete and robust set of tests that effectively demonstrate the function's behavior in various scenarios without the need to rely on actual external resources and correctly handle edge cases like missing or invalid locators.
+This revised solution provides a much more complete and robust set of tests that effectively demonStarte the function's behavior in various scenarios without the need to rely on actual external resources and correctly handle edge cases like missing or invalid locators.
 Remember to adapt the file path and locator data according to your specific project structure.